laststonedjs/arctic_foxes_react_native/README.md

 deleting and changing existing foxes from the list.
 Without a backend, I use data object from a local <i>dummyData.js</i> file.
 <br/> <hr/>

-- `Goals and Achievements during the construction of the project` Through this task and challenge, the biggest challenge for me was sending data between components and calling them through various dynamic forms, cards and lists.
+- <h2>Goals and Achievements during the construction of the project</h2>
+  Through this task and challenge, the biggest challenge for me was sending data between components and calling them through various dynamic forms, cards and lists.
 Thoroughly reading the react-native documentation, I learned a lot more about FlatList (many of its props), native navigation and, among other things, the search functionality that I implemented on the 'Home' page.
 As for the 'Details' page, you can find larger pictures, more descriptions with text, as well as our editing section.

 - For fonts used this great Inter typeface open source font family!